-MM AQ-2 During the site preparation phase, construction, equipment greater than 150 ± 50 horsepower (> 150 ± 50 HP), the Construction Contractor shall use off-road diesel construction equipment that complies or exceeds with EPA/CARB Tier 3 4 emissions standards and will ensure that all construction equipment be tuned and maintained in accordance with the manufacturer's specifications.
-Include the requirement on construction equipment in the purchase order and/or contract with the Construction Contractor.
-In the event that construction equipment cannot meet the Tier 4 engine certification, the Construction Contractor must demonstrate through future study with written findings supported by substantial evidence that is approved by the Lead Agency before using other technologies/strategies.
+MM AQ-2 During the site preparation phase, construction, equipment greater than 150 50 horsepower (>150 50 HP), the Construction Contractor shall use off-road diesel construction equipment that complies or exceeds with EPA/CARB Tier 3 4 emissions standards and will ensure that all construction equipment be tuned and maintained in accordance with the manufacturer's specifications.
+To ensure that Tier 4 construction equipment or better will be used during the Proposed Project construction, SCAQMD staff recommends that the Lead Agency include this requirement in applicable bid documents, purchase orders, and contracts.
+Successful contractor(s) must demonstrate the ability to supply the compliant construction equipment for use prior to any ground disturbing and construction activities.
+A copy of each unit's certified tier specification or model year specification and CARB or SCAQMD operating permit (if applicable) shall be available upon request at the time of mobilization of each applicable unit of equipment.
+Additionally, the Lead Agency should require periodic reporting and provision of written construction documents by construction contractor(s) to ensure compliance, and conduct regular inspections to the maximum extent feasible to ensure compliance.
+In the event that construction equipment cannot meet the Tier 4 engine certification, the Construction Contractor must demonstrate through future study with written findings supported by substantial evidence that is approved by the Lead Agency before using Tier 3 emissions standards compliant construction equipment and/or other technologies/strategies.
 Alternative applicable strategies may include, but would not be limited to, reduction in the number and/or horsepower rating of construction equipment, limiting the number of daily construction haul truck trips to and from the Proposed Project using cleaner vehicle fuel, and/or limiting the number of individual construction project phases occurring simultaneously.